microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

     _In_ PDMFMODULE_INIT DmfModuleInit
     )
 ```
-Recall that most Modules have Module specific configuration parameters.
+Recall that most Modules have Module-specific configuration parameters.
 It is the job of the Client Driver to set the configuration of each
 Module and then call a DMF API that adds that Module to a list of
 Modules that will be instantiated.
 To do so, follow this example: